Ask Pauline a Question

 Take out more cash inside the bank

 When it comes to the practice of ‘positive loading’ your credit card, the only assumption you can safely make is that you shouldn’t ever assume this won’t lead to interest charges on your account.
-It depends which bank you’re with, and which credit card you have with that bank.
-If you’ve been charged, expect to spend time on the phone pleading your case to get something back – and remember it’s all according to the policy of the bank and what terms and conditions you signed up for.
+It depends on which bank you’re with, and which credit card you have with that bank.
+If you’ve been charged, expect to spend time on the phone pleading your case to get something back – and remember it’s all according to the bank’s policy and the terms and conditions you signed up for.

 Pauline